-Motivated by the early findings and in parallel with subsequent work, there has been a series of numerical investigations of vorticity production by individual deep convective clouds in rotating environments with background flows of increasing complexity (Rozoff 2007, Wissmeier and Smith 2011, Kilroy and Smith, 2012, 2015 (henceforth KS15), Kilroy et al. 2014 (henceforth KSW14)).
+(henceforth KSW14)).
 Such studies are pertinent to developing an understanding of the evolution of more complex vortex systems involving local vorticity amplification by multiple deep clouds.
-A review of the earlier studies by Rozoff (2007), Wissmeier and Smith (2011) and Kilroy and Smith (2012), which considered quiescent environments, and those which included uniform horizontal and/or vertical shear is given by KSW14.
+A review of the earlier studies by Rozoff (2007), Wissmeier and Smith (2011) and Kilroy and Smith (2012), which considered quiescent environments, and those that included uniform horizontal and/or vertical shear is given by KSW14.

-KSW14 investigated the effects of a unidirectional boundary-layer wind structure on storm structure, especially on vertical vorticity production.
+KSW14 investigated the effects of a unidirectional boundarylayer wind structure on storm structure, especially on vertical vorticity production.
 They investigated also the combined effects of horizontal and vertical shear on vertical vorticity production, with and without background rotation.
-They noted that in tropical depressions and tropical cyclones, the tangential wind speed decreases with height above a shallow boundary layer so that the sign of the radial vorticity component changes sign at some low level, typically on the order of a few kilometres.
-It was shown that the tilting of horizontal vorticity by a convective updraught in this environment leads not only to dipole patterns of vertical vorticity, but also to a reversal in sign of the vorticity with height.
-The results are in contrast to the classical midlatitude thunderstorm case, where the wind increases in strength with height so that the local cross-wise vorticity has a single sign (see Ramsay and Doswell 2005; their Fig. 1).
+They noted that, in tropical depressions and tropical cyclones, the tangential wind speed decreases with height above a shallow boundary layer, so that the sign of the radial vorticity component changes sign at some low level, typically of the order of a few kilometres.
+It was shown that the tilting of horizontal vorticity by a convective updraught in this environment leads not only to dipole patterns of vertical vorticity, but also to a reversal in sign of vorticity with height.
+The results are in contrast to the classical midlatitude thunderstorm case, where the wind increases in strength with height and the local crosswise vorticity has a single sign (see Ramsay and Doswell, 2005; their fig. 1).
 These findings add a layer of complexity to interpretations of the aggregation of convectively induced cyclonic vorticity anomalies in terms of barotropic dynamics (e.g. Nguyen et al., 2008).

 Another complication in the context of tropical cyclones is that there is a significant radial wind component in the boundary layer, an effect that was omitted in KSW14.
 KS15 carried out a further series of numerical experiments to investigate the effects of a vortex boundary-layer wind profile on the generation of vertical vorticity in tropical deep convection.
-In these experiments the wind hodograph turned clockwise with height within the boundary layer.
-Situations were considered in which there was either no vertical shear above the boundary layer, or negative vertical shear appropriate to a warm-cored vortex.
-Deep convection growing in these environments develops dipole structures of vertical-vorticity in which the cyclonic gyre is favoured and persists longer than the anticyclonic one.
+In these experiments, the wind hodograph turns clockwise with height within the boundary layer.
+Situations were considered in which there is either no vertical shear above the boundary layer or negative vertical shear appropriate to a warm-cored vortex.
+Deep convection growing in these environments develops dipole structures of vertical vorticity in which the cyclonic gyre is favoured and persists longer than the anticyclonic one.
 The orientation of the dipole at a particular height is determined partly by that of the ambient horizontal vortex lines, which rotate with height, and also by the vertical advection of vertical vorticity from below.
-When negative vertical shear above the boundary layer is considered the vorticity dipole reverses in sign at some height, but because of the strong vertical advection of the dipole from below, the reversal in sign occurs at a much higher altitude than would be explained by the linear theory of Rotunno and Klemp (1982).
+When negative vertical shear above the boundary layer is considered, the vorticity dipole reverses in sign at some height, but because of the strong vertical advection of the dipole vorticity from below, the reversal in sign occurs at a much higher altitude than would be explained by the linear theory of Rotunno and Klemp (1982).